my-opencode/product-management-demo/README.md

 In the real world, a customer rating table would make more sense, linking a user, a product and a purchase to the rating value.
 Then have cron jobs regularly update the rating value with a formula on the ratings received since the previous update.

-- ProductRating Table
+- ProductRatings Table
   - id — int — autoincrement, primary key
   - product_id — int — foreign key
   - date — datetime —
-  - five — mediumint —
+  - rating_count_5 — mediumint —
-  - four — mediumint —
+  - rating_count_4 — mediumint —
-  - three — mediumint —
+  - rating_count_3 — mediumint —
-  - two — mediumint —
+  - rating_count_2 — mediumint —
-  - one — mediumint —
+  - rating_count_1 — mediumint —
-  - zero — mediumint —
+  - rating_count_0 — mediumint —
   - rating — tinyint –